 30 years later Werner started thinking about retirement.
 But of course a man like him wouldn’t just quit and go home, instead he took the long way round.
 He worked for two years to set up a nine month tour around the world, the longest guided tour that had ever been done.
 He was to be part of it, of course, and after he returned home in July 2011, after 64,000 km on his bright orange BMW, he didn’t go back to the office anymore.
 Well, once in a while he does.
 For a coffee… Enjoy your time off, Werner!

-Her favorite travel destinations are New Zealand, Zimbabwe, Mexico and the USA and on top of her bucket list is the Edelweiss Machu Picchu Tour.
+Her favorite travel destinations are South Africa, Namibia, Botswana, Zimbabwe, New Zealand, Morocco, Mexico, Uruguay, and the USA and on top of her bucket list is the Edelweiss Machu Picchu Tour.
 She has been to Europe several times and finds it hard to decide which part she likes best.
-Well, actually not that hard: Doris is a Tyrolean girl through and through and even though she loves to see the world she knows that Tyrol is the center of her universe.
-She loves her mountains and her peaceful little hometown of Silz, her family and the garden behind her house.
+Well, actually not that hard: Doris is a Tyrolean girl through and through, and even though she loves to see the world she knows that Tyrol is the center of her universe.
+She loves her mountains and her peaceful little hometown of Silz, her family, and the garden behind her house.
 She values harmony and honesty, in private and on the job, and this is something you can feel whenever you deal with her.
-Just like Antoine de Saint-Exupéry she feels that only the heart can see what’s essential in life, not the eyes.
+Just like Antoine de Saint-Exupéry, she feels that only the heart can see what’s essential in life, not the eyes.

 Simon Deleest, born in 1982 in the Netherlands and also grown up there, is known for his green thumbs.
 As the offspring of a family of gardeners and a trained horticulturist, he became enthusiastic about plants of all kinds at an early age and loved to smooth out the earth in freshly planted flowerbeds.
 What he loved even more was digging up the earth with the studded tires of various motocross bikes.